Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Experiment

 \subsection{Pruning Strategy}

-\textbf{Dynamic Pruning.} Motivated by Fig.~\ref{fig_rank_increase_lora}, we observe that higher-rank LoRA adapters ($\mA$ and $\mB$) achieve better empirical performance with smaller variance.
+\textbf{Dynamic Pruning.} Motivated by the main-paper observation that higher-rank LoRA adapters tend to achieve better empirical performance with smaller variance, we observe that higher-rank LoRA adapters ($\mA$ and $\mB$) provide a stronger starting point for subsequent structured pruning.
 Based on this observation, we propose to prune adapters starting from higher-rank spaces.
 Specifically, we initialize adapters with rank $r \in \{128, 256, 512\}$ and progressively prune them down to rank $64$, corresponding to $50\%$, $75\%$, and $87.5\%$ sparsity, respectively.
 We also explore more aggressive settings (e.g., pruning from $r$ to $8$).
 Pruning is performed in a structured manner, controlled by two hyperparameters: the pruning interval $k_1$ and the number of columns removed per step $k_2$.
 For example, with $k_1 = 10$ and $k_2 = 2$, we prune two columns every ten training steps.
 Once the remaining columns reach the target rank budget (default: $64$), pruning is terminated.

 \textbf{Adaptive Choice of Hyperparameter.} Importantly, as rank dynamically changes during training, the scaling factor $\alpha$ must remain stable.
 While vanilla LoRA typically sets $\alpha=16$, we find this choice suboptimal for higher-rank initializations.
 To address it, we perform a grid search over a large range and identify that $\alpha \in \{r/2, r, 2r\}$ can achieve the better performance, where $r$ is the current rank in LoRA.
 The hyperparameter $\alpha$ will be proportional to $r$ over the training process.